canadalearningcode/glc-generative-art-with-processing/README.md

 * Update the slides (in a text editor, like <a href="https://atom.io/">atom.io</a>):
     * Insert the network info (Slide 1)
     * Edit the Agenda to replace the activity name, if applicable (Slide 5)
-    * Add the chosen Work Session activity info: Replace the name and example iframe, if applicable (Slide 46)
+    * Add the chosen Work Session activity info: Replace the name and example iframe, if applicable (Slide 43)
-    * Update the Work Session activity STEPS, if applicable (Slide 47)
+    * Update the Work Session activity STEPS, if applicable (Slide 44)

 1 Day to Go

-* Print the Guide, <a href="https://docs.google.com/document/d/1ngXh74VIzJTNLKaIPI4FnBT4j9XeuSDLPza8vH0divs/edit?usp=sharing">Code-Along Challenges</a>, and Solution Sheet (found in Activity List) to bring to the workshop.
+* Print the Lead Instructor Notes, <a href="https://docs.google.com/document/d/1ngXh74VIzJTNLKaIPI4FnBT4j9XeuSDLPza8vH0divs/edit?usp=sharing">Code-Along Challenges</a>, and Solution Sheet (found in Activity List) to bring to the workshop.

 ## During the Workshsop
-* Have the Guide accessible throughout the workshop, follow along for support.
+* Have the Notes accessible throughout the workshop, follow along for support.
 * Use the slides as support throughout the workshop.

 ## After the Workshop